The Medicine of Positive Thinking and Peace

-Instead of letting this negative situation continue, or trying to resolve it through medicinal or psychological treatments, why not learn to overcome and avoid being in a mental and emotional condition that directs you towards a life of stress and strain, doctors and pills?
+Instead of letting negative situations continue, or trying to resolve them through medicinal or psychological treatments, why not learn to overcome them?
+Why not avoid being in a mental and emotional condition that directs you towards a life of stress and strain, doctors and pills?

 - Be more aware of your thoughts.
 When you catch yourself thinking negatively, feeling pity for yourself or expecting problems, stop that immediately, and think about something you love doing.
 Don't give up, even if the negative thinking persists.
-Again and again move your mind to something more pleasing.
-Eventually you will win.
+Again and again move your mind to something more pleasing and joyous.
+Eventually, you will win.

 - Give your body and mind some rest, several times a day, even if this is just for a few minutes.

 - Read a few pages from an inspiring book, before you go to sleep at night.